 Who are your competitors?
 And how do you plan to stay in the game?

 Jayce Tham: While we have many possible competitors, we haven’t seen anyone that has a similar model as our agency here in Asia.
 Our possible competitors include recruitment agencies going into freelancing, freelancers platforms like Fiverr and Upwork.

 First of all, we are different from your Fiverr and Upwork.
 We are not a marketplace.
 We only worked with a curated pool of freelancers.
-Second, we are different from your recruitment agency as we also provide project management services and running projects for our clients directly.
+Second, we are different from your recruitment agency as we also provide project management services and run projects for our clients directly.

-Building up the professionalism and a robust ecosystem to support freelancers to build a sustainable and rewarding career is important to us.
+Building up professionalism and a robust ecosystem to support freelancers to build a sustainable and rewarding career is important to us.
 Building up a community of freelancers where everyone supports one another is where we like to go.
 So to stay in the game, we will continue to provide value and build up an ecosystem to support each individual freelancer in their work.